rahul1368/newsletter-service/README.md

 #### Health Check
 **GET** `/health`

-Checks the health status of the service and its dependencies.
+Checks the health status of the service and its dependencies (database and Redis).

 **Response:** `200 OK`
 ```json